Would marriages have better communication if wives embraced not just their need to talk but also their husbands need to process?

 Question: So how has your journey of “talk’ been?
 What have you learned when it comes to better communication in marriage?
 Let us chat in Comments!

 If communication is an area of struggle in your marriage or you simply want to get better, my book Blues to Bliss: Creating Your Happily Ever After might help!
 I share our messy journey and how God taught us to speak each other’s language, building a marriage on grace and intentional giving.
-Learn more about the book here.
-You’ll also find purchase links.
+Buy it > Amazon Paperback I Kindle I Barnes & Noble I PDF Or Click here to go to the book page.